The Best Instant Pot Beef Bourguignon ~ this epic beef stew cooks in just 30 minutes in the amazing Instant Pot.

 - Whisk together the wine, broth, tomato paste, Worcestershire sauce, and gravy browning, and pour into the pot.
 Give everything a stir, then close and lock the lid.
 Put the vent to the seal position, and press ‘Pressure Cook’.
 Set the timer to 30 minutes.

-- When the machine beeps, press cancel and let it sit until the pressure comes down, about 15 minutes or so.
-Then open the lid and remove the thyme bundle.
-I like to set the Instant Pot to sauté at this point and add the onions and flour slurry.
+- When the machine beeps, press cancel and let it sit for 15 minutes.
+Then set the pressure valve to release, and wait for the pressure to come down.
+Open the lid and remove the thyme bundle.
+I like to set the Instant Pot to sauté at this point and add the pearl onions and flour slurry.
 Stir well as the stew thickens.
 Be sure to taste to adjust the salt and pepper, you will likely need more.
 You can also add more Worcestershire sauce at this point if you feel it needs it.

 - Serve in shallow bowls with a sprinkle of fresh thyme.